playpauseandstop/bootstrapper/README.rst

     [pip]
     download_cache = ~/.bootstrapper/pip-cache/

-..note:: Download cache option would be used only for pip 1.x as pip 6.0 introduce changes to caching and don't use this option anymore.
+.. note:: Download cache option would be used only for pip 1.x as pip 6.0 introduce changes to caching and don't use this option anymore.

 Your configuration or arguments from command line overwrite default options, when arguments from command line overwrite your configuration as well.